Newark Liberty International Airport: History

 The nation's first air traffic control tower and airport weather station opened at Newark in 1930.
-The Art Deco style Newark Metropolitan Airport Administration Building, adorned with murals by Arshile Gorky, was built in 1934 and dedicated by Amelia Earhart in 1935 and was the first passenger terminal in the United States.
+The Art Deco style Newark Metropolitan Airport Administration Building (Building 51), adorned with murals by Arshile Gorky, was built in 1934 and dedicated by Amelia Earhart in 1935.
+It was the first passenger terminal in the United States and featured the nation's first air route traffic control center (ARTCC).
 It served as the terminal until the opening of the North Terminal in 1953.
-Newark became the first airport to allow nighttime operations after installing runway lights in 1952.

 Construction of the Brewster Hangar began in 1937 and continued through 1938.
 This hangar was the most advanced of its time.
 It was added to the National Register of Historic Places in 1979 and is now a museum and Port Authority Police headquarters.

 Despite these innovations, critics said the airport was poorly designed because there was no separation of incoming and outbound passengers and no thought given to future expansion, though this did not stop Newark from being the busiest commercial airport.
 United Airlines, American Airlines, Eastern Airlines, and TWA signed 10-year leases with the airport that ended in 1938.
 Then they would pay on a month-to-month basis until LaGuardia Airport opened in December 1939; by the middle of 1940, all passenger airlines had left Newark, no longer making it the world's busiest airport.

 World War II

 When the United States joined World War II in late 1941, the field was closed to commercial aviation, and it was taken over by the United States Army for logistics operations.
-The growing importance of supplying the overseas air forces and the need for more efficient control of supply shipments led to the activation of the Atlantic (and the Pacific) Overseas Air Service Commands on 1 October 1943.
+The growing importance of supplying the overseas air forces and the need for more efficient control of supply shipments led to the activation of the Atlantic (and the Pacific) Overseas Air Service Commands on October 1, 1943.
 With headquarters at Newark, New Jersey (and Oakland, California for the Pacific Command), the Atlantic Overseas Air Service Command exercised control over the movement of Air Corps cargo through the ports of embarkation on the Atlantic and Gulf coasts.

 In 1945, captured German aircraft brought from Europe on HMS Reaper for evaluation under Operation Lusty were off-loaded at Newark, and then flown or shipped to Freeman Field in Indiana, or Naval Air Station Patuxent River in Maryland.